qualcomm/aimet/Docs/install/index.rst

 Building from source
 ====================

-For most users, installing the pre-built AIMET package via the pip package manager will offer the best experience.
-However, if you want to use the latest code or contribute to AIMET, you will need to build it from source.
+For most users, installing the pre-built AIMET package via the pip package manager offers the best experience.
+However, if you want to use the latest code or contribute to AIMET, you need to build it from source.
 To build the latest AIMET code from the source, see `build AIMET from source <https://github.com/quic/aimet/blob/develop/packaging/docker_install.md>`_.

 .. |torch_whl_suffix| replace:: \-cp310-none-any.whl